A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: Related Work

 \end{itemize}

+\paragraph{Limitation: weight transport.} Our dynamics \ref{eq:xz_saddle_dynamics} retain $\bm{W}^\top$ and thus inherit the weight-transport requirement of standard BP.
+This is orthogonal to our contribution, which concerns the variational structure of exact gradient computation; combining our framework with feedback alignment \citep{lillicrap2016random, nokland2016direct} or the Kolen--Pollack scheme \citep{kolen1994backpropagation}, is a natural direction we leave to future work.

-\textbf{Summary.} Unlike methods that rely on asymptotic limits ($\beta \to 0$), infinite penalties, biased approximations, or explicitly engineered error circuits, Dyadic Backpropagation derives a \emph{single variational dynamical system}.
-This system does not merely approximate the gradient; it reveals standard backpropagation as the exact \textbf{discrete-time projection} of a continuous physical relaxation.
+\textbf{Summary.} Unlike methods that rely on asymptotic limits ($\beta \to 0$), weight symmetry, reverse-time integration, or engineered backward circuits, our framework is derived end-to-end from the central physical principle of least action, yielding a \emph{single variational dynamical system} in which inference and credit assignment unfold together.
+This system does not merely approximate the gradient; it frames standard backpropagation as the exact \emph{discrete-time projection} of a continuous physical relaxation.